maksymsur/spltr/README.md

     All variables are deleted.
 Only Train-Test (Validation) sets are left.

 **STEP 8:** Setting up a very simple neural network.
 Pls mind that the presented network architecture is comprised only to demonstrate how `Spltr` may be adopted.
-That's not an optimal way to solve Iris classification problem.
+That's not an optimal way to solve an Iris classification problem.

 ```python